Rocket engine

-A rocket engine is a reaction engine, producing thrust in accordance with Newton's third law by ejecting reaction mass rearward, usually a high-speed jet of high-temperature gas produced by the combustion of rocket propellants stored inside the rocket.
-However, non-combusting forms such as cold gas thrusters and nuclear thermal rockets also exist.
-Rocket vehicles carry their own oxidiser, unlike most combustion engines, so rocket engines can be used in a vacuum, and they can achieve great speed, beyond escape velocity.
-Vehicles commonly propelled by rocket engines include missiles, artillery shells, ballistic missiles, fireworks and spaceships.
+A rocket engine is a reaction engine, producing thrust in accordance with Newton's third law by ejecting reaction mass rearward, usually a high-speed jet of high-temperature gas produced by the combustion of rocket propellant stored inside the rocket.
+Space vehicles carry their own oxidizer, unlike most combustion engines such as pulse engines or jet engines, so they can be used in a vacuum.
+Vehicles commonly propelled by rocket engines include missiles, artillery shells, ballistic missiles, and space vehicles.

-Compared to other types of jet engine, rocket engines are the lightest and have the highest thrust, but are the least propellant-efficient (they have the lowest specific impulse).
-For thermal rockets, pure hydrogen, the lightest of all elements, gives the highest exhaust velocity, but practical chemical rockets produce a mix of heavier species, reducing the exhaust velocity.
+Compared to other types of jet engines, rocket engines typically have the highest thrust, but are the least propellant-efficient (they have the lowest specific impulse) but measures can be taken to increase the rockets efficiency and certain types of rocket engines can be extremely efficient (ex. hall effect thrusters).

 Terminology

 Here, "rocket" is used as an abbreviation for "rocket engine".

 Thermal rockets use an inert propellant, heated by electricity (electrothermal propulsion) or a nuclear reactor (nuclear thermal rocket).

 Chemical rockets are powered by exothermic reduction-oxidation chemical reactions of the propellant: